Applied Chemistry HNC

 Course Location Whittingham Road Campus

-Duration of the course: Part-time 2 years
+Duration of the course: Part-time 2 years, one day a week

 - Part-time total tuition fees - £6,620